 My first memory of serious quake damages, morning of the 04.09.10, mag 7.1 quake, was Papanui HS reservoir spewing stones & water across Langdons Rd, between the school & Northlands Mall, Langdons Rd, north-west car park.

-Gotta ask why engineers took more than a year post 22.02.11 quake to effect closure, only after revision of bldg codes / standards?
+Why did engineers take more than a year post 22.02.11 quake to effect closure, only after revision of bldg codes / standards?
 Trouble with pre-quakes, bldg codes, was that Council allowed bldg owners to quake-strengthen bldgs at a fraction of the current bldg code, with many years to do so.
-Those dodgy bldg codes & slow strengthening of quake prone bldgs, if any, proved lethal.
+Those dodgy, bldg codes & slow strengthening of quake prone bldgs, if any, proved lethal.

 Only reason why Council, engineers & bldg owners pulled finger, was they were being named & shamed at the Royal Commission of Inquiry, as to why so many Christchurch bldgs failed in the quakes.